Welcome to today's edition of the Rush 24-7 podcast.

 It is cultural.

-Regardless, they are saying we we're divided, we're hopelessly divided.
+Regardless, they are saying we're divided.

 Obama was supposed to unify us just two years ago.